 OpenJSCAD

-What follows is concise documentation for the core of OpenJSCAD (the official docs are a bit confusing as cover both V1 and 2 and include lots of deprecated stuff).
-I recommend opening OpenJSCAD and playing around while looking at these docs.
+What follows is concise documentation for the core of OpenJSCAD.
+The official docs can be a bit confusing as they cover both V1 and V2 and include a lot of deprecated information.
+I recommend opening OpenJSCAD and experimenting with it while referring to these docs.
 I've used it to produce many objects for 3D printing.
-While it has its limitations it is a very quick way to get started (assuming you know JS).
+While it has its limitations, it's a very quick way to get started, assuming you know JavaScript.

 0. 3D